mukhlishga/lokalise-frontend/README.md

 ## Setting up project

-1. Make a .env file in the root directory, fill it with required keys as indicated in .env.sample file
+1. Make a .env file in the root directory, fill it with the required keys as indicated in .env.sample file

 2. Install all dependencies
    ```